stochastics-ulm-university/laguerre-approximation/README.md

 ------------------

 The source code is supplied in the folder "src" and it contains Javadoc comments.
 The main class is "laguerre_approximation_3d.LaguerreApproximation3D".
-This class is used by default in the executable JAR file (that is supplied in the binary release).

 Copyright and licenses